10 Minute Project Health Check

 The work effort required to produce the deliverables has been realistically estimated

-The people required to do the work have to produce the deliverables been freed up from other tasks
+The people required to do the work to produce the deliverables are qualified and motivated and have been freed up from their other tasks

 The people required to do the work to produce the deliverables have agreed to SMART objectives